Putterman Legal

 Guidance You Can Trust Through Divorce

 Divorce is never easy, even when it’s mutual.
 The choices you make during this time will shape your financial and personal life going forward.
-Whether you’re dividing property, creating parenting plans, or figuring out support, New Jersey law offers a framework—but you need someone to help you use it wisely.
+Whether you’re dividing property, creating parenting plans, or figuring out support, New Jersey law offers a framework, but you need someone to help you use it wisely.
 Bonnie Putterman guides clients through every step with compassion and precision.
 Her focus is on protecting your future while keeping the process as manageable as possible.
-Call (609) 241-9377 to get help from someone who truly understands.

 Practice Areas